 This document is in two parts.
-The first part is this prospectus supplement, which describes the specific terms of this offering.
-The second part, the accompanying prospectus, provides more general information, some of which may not apply to this offering.
-This prospectus supplement and the information incorporated by reference in this prospectus supplement also adds to, updates and changes information contained or incorporated by reference in the accompanying prospectus.
-If information in this prospectus supplement or the information incorporated by reference in this prospectus supplement is inconsistent with the accompanying prospectus or the information incorporated by reference therein, then this prospectus supplement or the information incorporated by reference in this prospectus supplement will apply and will supersede the information in the accompanying prospectus and the documents incorporated by reference therein.
+The first part is this prospectus supplement, which describes the specific terms of this offering of common stock.
+The second part is the accompanying prospectus, which provides more general information, some of which may not apply to this offering.
+The information included or incorporated by reference in this prospectus supplement also adds to, updates and changes information contained or incorporated by reference in the accompanying prospectus.
+If information included or incorporated by reference in this prospectus supplement or the information incorporated by reference in this prospectus supplement or the information incorporated by reference in this prospectus supplement will apply and will supersede the information in the accompanying prospectus and the documents incorporated by reference therein.

-This prospectus supplement is part of a registration statement that we filed with the Securities and Exchange Commission, or SEC, using a "shelf" registration process.
+This prospectus supplement is part of a registration statement that we filed with the U.S. Securities and Exchange Commission, or SEC, using a "shelf" registration process.
 Under the shelf registration process, we may from time to time offer and sell any combination of the securities described in the accompanying prospectus up to a total dollar amount of \$100 million of which this offering is a part.
-As of the date of this prospectus supplement, we have not sold any securities under the registration statement, leaving \$100 million of securities that we may offer and sell in the future under the registration statement, including up to \$40 million in shares of common stock that we may offer and sell in this offering.
+As of the date of this prospectus supplement, we have not sold any securities under the registration statement.

-You should rely only on the information contained or incorporated by reference in this prospectus supplement, the accompanying prospectus and any free writing prospectus prepared by or on behalf of us.
-We have not authorized anyone to provide you with different or additional information.
+You should rely only on the information contained or incorporated by reference in this prospectus supplement, the accompanying prospectus and any free writing prospectus prepared by us or on our behalf.
+Neither we nor the underwriters have authorized anyone to provide you with different or additional information.
 If anyone provides you with different or additional information, you should not rely on it.
-We are not making an offer of these securities under any circumstance or in any jurisdiction where the offer is not permitted or unlawful.
-You should assume that the information contained in this prospectus supplement, the accompanying prospectus and any free writing prospectus prepared by or on behalf of us is accurate only as of their respective dates, and that any information in documents that we have incorporated by reference is accurate only as of the date of the document incorporated by reference.
+Neither we nor the underwriters are making an offer to sell or soliciting an offer to buy these securities under any circumstance in any jurisdiction where the offer or solicitation is not permitted.
+You should assume that the information contained in this prospectus supplement, the accompanying prospectus and any free writing prospectus prepared by us or on our behalf is accurate only as of the date of the respective document in which the information appears, and that any information in documents that we have incorporated by reference is accurate only as of the date of the document incorporated by reference, regardless of the time of delivery of this prospectus supplement or any sale of a security.
+Our business, financial condition, results of operations and prospects may have changed since those dates.